 There are several programs where you can be an extension volunteer for youth and adult activities.
-These programs cover home gardening (through the Texas Master Gardener program,) youth education (through 4-H,) health, nutrition, and wellness (through Family & Consumer Sciences.)
+These programs cover home gardening (through the Texas Master Gardener program,) youth education (through 4-H,) health, nutrition, and wellness (through Family & Community Health.)
 All of these programs allow you to be an extension volunteer out in the community and are great ways to meet and help others.

 Travis County Master Gardener Program

 Travis County Master Gardeners are members of the local community actively interested in gardening who receive special horticultural training.
 In exchange for their training, they choose to be an extension volunteer to help educate Austin residents on sustainable gardening practices.
 They are enthusiastic, love to help others, have a life-long commitment to learning, and are able to communicate with diverse groups of people.
 For more information about Travis County Master Gardeners, please visit Master Gardener Expert Advice

 Training: To become accepted into the Master Gardener program you will attend a Master Gardener training course.
 Classes are taught by Texas A&M AgriLife Extension specialists & agents, and local experts.
 Find out when the next course is offered and sign up for an email notification here.

 The program offers a minimum of 50 hours of instruction that covers topics including lawn care, ornamental trees and shrubs, insect, disease, and weed management; soils and plant nutrition, vegetable gardening; home fruit production; garden flowers; Earth-Kind® landscaping practices, and water conservation.

 Volunteer Commitment: In exchange for training, participants are asked to volunteer time to their County Extension program.
 At least 50 hours of volunteer service within one year following the training is required to earn the title of Texas Master Gardener.